cilogon/EmailVerificationEnroller/README.md

 1. Use the Breadcrumbs to navigate back to the Enrollment Flow.
     - Set Email Confirmation Mode to None.
 The Wedge will then be used.
-    - Remove any text in the Confirmatikon Redirect URL field.
+    - Remove any text in the Confirmation Redirect URL field.
 It is not used when the Wedge is active.
     - Set the Finalization Redirect URL if desired.
     - Click the SAVE button.